THE COUNCIL 2 ADVANTAGE

 A Democratically Run Organization

 Many workplace safeguards are mandated by state law thanks to ongoing political action by WSCCCE/AFSCME Council 2.
-That is why your union maintains an office in Olympia with a full time lobbyist charged with pursuing the membership's goals before the State Legislature.
-WSCCCE/AFSCME Council 2 continues to work for beneficial state laws that not only protect, but also enhance, guidelines for collective bargaining, worker's compensation, and the Public Employees Retirement System (PERS).
+That is why your union maintains an office in Olympia with a full-time lobbyist charged with pursuing the membership's goals before the State Legislature.
+WSCCCE/AFSCME Council 2 remains committed to advancing state laws that not only safeguard but also improve regulations pertaining to collective bargaining, workers' compensation, and the Public Employees Retirement System (PERS).

 AFSCME International Union